 - Opened – through the incision (surgical intervention)

 In some cases, bone marrow biopsy is needed, as Ewing’s sarcoma often gives metastases over there.

-Other ways that can be used for diagnostics are:
+Other examination methods that can be used for the diagnostics are:

 - Bone scan (for detecting bone metastases)